kubernetes-sigs/kubespray/docs/vagrant.md

 # Vagrant

-Assuming you have Vagrant 2.0+ installed with virtualbox (it may work with libvirt/qemu or vmware, but is untested) you should be able to launch a 3 node Kubernetes cluster by simply running `vagrant up`.
+Assuming you have Vagrant 2.0+ installed with virtualbox or libvirt/qemu (vmware may work, but is untested) you should be able to launch a 3 node Kubernetes cluster by simply running `vagrant up`.

 This will spin up 3 VMs and install kubernetes on them.
 Once they are completed you can connect to any of them by running `vagrant ssh k8s-[1..3]`.